-Fort Aguada is in Sinquerim village.
+The fortress is in Sinquerim village.
 It is 10 km from Calangute Beach.
-Fort Aguada does not have a train station and the nearest is Margao Station (51 km).
+Fort Aguada does not have a train station and the nearest is Madgao Station (51 km).
 Goa International Airport at Dabolim is a drive of 1 h 15 min (42 km) via Panjim and Cortalim.
 Taj Fort Aguada Resort, formerly Fort Aguada Beach Resort, is part of Taj Hotel Group.
 The hotel opened in 1974 at the site of the historic Portuguese fort.
 Looking out from the fort, visitors can see boats on the Arabian Sea and Dona Paula near Panjim.

-Fort Aguada also offered a safe heaven for their ships The lower part of the fort had berths for ships where they could dock and re-stock their supplies.
+The garrison also offered a secure haven for their ships The lower part of the fort had berths for ships where they could dock and re-stock their supplies.

 Agua in Portuguese means water.
 Fort Aguada had a fresh water spring which generated an ample supply of drinking water.
 This is how the fort got its name.

 Fort Aguada is built using laterite stone which is widely available in Goa.
-The huge ramparts are 1.5 metres tall and 1.3 metres thick.
+The massive ramparts are 1.5 metres tall and 1.3 metres thick.
 They have withstood the ravages of time.

 The fort is on two levels, with berths for ships at the lower level and an imposing fortress on top.
-The upper level could mount up to 200 cannons to protect the fort walls.
-There is also a courtyard and a huge storage facility to hold two million gallons of potable water.
+The upper level could hold up to 200 cannons to protect the fort walls.
+There is also a courtyard and a huge storage facility to contain two million gallons of potable water.

 Fort Aguada Lighthouse

-The lighthouse in Fort Aguada was built in 1864 and was one of the oldest in Asia.
+The lighthouse was built in 1864 and was one of the oldest in Asia.
 In the early years, it used oil lamps to produce a beacon of light.
 The lighthouse is not operational since 1976.
 A new lighthouse replaced it in 1976.
 There was a large bell on the lighthouse which was found among the ruins of Saint Augustus monastery in Old Goa.